-- Log Saver (helps to collect and send the necessary log files to the Technical Support); - View the mounted partitions (the list of all mounted partitions will be displayed);
+- □ Log Saver (helps to collect and send the necessary log files to the Technical Support); - Use will be displayed);

-The Linux/DOS recovery environment assigns drive letters to partitions the way it is done in DOS, i.e. one after another, primary partitions at first.
+Linux/DOS Recovery CD assigns drive letters to partitions the way it is done in DOS, i.e. one after another, primary partitions at first.
 Thus mounted partitions may have different drive letters from Windows.

-- Eject CD/DVD;

-- Command Line (allows experienced users to execute any operation);
+- □ Command Line (allows experienced users to execute any operation);

 - Reboot the computer;

 - Power off the computer.